 Hi.
-I’m David Mellinger, M.S.W.
+I’m David Mellinger, MSW, licensed clinical social worker and psychotherapist.
 My site will help you decide about psychotherapy with me.
-Here you’ll also find thought-provoking material about anxiety and valuable information about cutting-edge techniques for overcoming anxiety disorders.
+Here you will find useful, thought-provoking information about emotions, emotional problems, and cutting-edge techniques for overcoming anxiety and other disorders.

 CBT- Cognitive-Behavioral Therapy Offered by David Mellinger